Shabber10/Welcome-To-Arcade-Classroom.../CCAI Frontend Integrations/Telephony Conversations Quiz.md

 - ✅ **Contact my integration owner for troubleshooting any networking or other processing issues.**
 - ❌ Enable advanced timeout-based endpointing and decrease the sensitivity slider.
 - ✅ **Specify a different speech model.**
-- ✅ **My integration offers an option to specify the maximum number of seconds to wait after a user speaks.**
+- ❌ My integration offers an option to specify the maximum number of seconds to wait after a user speaks.
 - ✅ **Enable advanced timeout-based endpointing and increase the sensitivity slider.**

 ---